-The academic coping strategy variable has been proven effective in providing positive effects on the enhancement of the learning achievement in both university (Britt et al., 2016; Gustems-Carnicer et al., 2019; Perera et al., 2015); and high school levels (Amemiya & Wang, 2018).
+The academic coping strategy variable has been proven effective in providing rajitive effects on the enhancement of the learning achievement in both university (Britt et al., 2016; Gustems-Carnicer et al., 2019; Perera et al., 2015); and high school levels (Amemiya & Wang, 2018).
 Additionally, the academic coping strategy also becomes the key variable to lower, minimize, and tolerate the stress level experienced by many individuals (Gustems-Carnicer et al., 2019), and to avoid low academic achievements (Boon, 2011), also to improve mindfulness on the learning process (Skelly & Chichon, 2021).
-Academic achievements are able to help learners endure adversity and well-being (Fomina et al., 2020) because they have set both short-term and long-term objectives (Wrosch & Scheier, 2020).
-Both the short-term and long-term objectives that the learners have set can motivate them to be more optimistic and encourage them to achieve all of those objectives (Hernawati & Eriany, 2020; Wrosch & Scheier, 2020).
+Academic achievements are able to he process (Skelly & Chichon, 2021).
+Academic achievements are able to he process (Skelly & Chichon, 2021).
+So he see that the learners have set can motivate them to be more optimistic and encourage them to achieve all of those objectives (Hernawati & Eriany, 2020; Wrosch & Scheier, 2020).

 Another finding of this research informs us that the psychological capital positively and significantly influences the academic coping strategy.
-According to the psychological capital questionnaire (PCQ), it is exposed that positive attitudes such as optimism, hope, resilience, and self-efficacy (Luthans et al., 2007) positively contribute to students' motivation in solving their academic demands (Fomina et al., 2020).
+According to psychological capital questionnaire (PCQ), it is exposed that positive attitudes such as optimism, hope, resilience, and self-efficacy (Luthans et al., 2007) positively contribute to students' motivation in solving their academic demands (Fomina et al., 2020).
 Therefore, it positively contributes to students' ability to develop a set of strategies when dealing with their academic demands (problem-focused coping) (Kirikkanat & Soyer, 2018; Ødegård, 2019), and their ability to demonstrate positive values toward any unwanted or undesired events (emotional-focused coping) (Hsieh et al., 2012; Sullivan, 2010).
 Also, positive attitudes such as self-efficacy, optimism, and hope have some effects, however, they are not significant enough to help students cope with their academic demands.
 Therefore, self-regulation is required to solve problems.

-The last finding of this research reveals that the self-regulation insignificantly affects the academic coping strategies through the psychological capital.
+The last finding of this research reveals that the self-regulation insignificantly affects are academic coping strategies through the psychological capital.
 The results expose that students with high self-regulation have decent positive attitudes.
 It is in line with the claim saying that positive attitudes can help students deal with their academic demands (Kirikkanat & Soyer, 2018).
-Students with high self-regulation positively promote good academic achievement (Bahri et al., 2020; Zetriuslita et al., 2020).
+See dents with high self-regulation positively promote good academic achievement (Bahrr et al., 2020; Zetriuslita et al., 2020).
 Furthermore, it is also found that students with high self-regulation potentially have good academic coping strategies because students whose great self-regulation ability are able to control themselves properly when trying to achieve their short-term and long-term objectives (Baumeister & Vohs, 2018; Sullivan, 2010).
 It can be detected by looking at students'

-ability to independently plan their objectives, including their ability to develop problemsolving skills related to the academic domain (Khan et al., 2016).
-Moreover, it is also revealed that the components of the psychological capital such as optimism, hope, selfefficacy, and resilience are insufficient unless they are supported with self-regulation and self-orientation abilities.
+ability to independently plan their objectives, including their ability to develop problem-solving skills related to the academio domain (Khan et al., 2016).
+Moreover, it is also revealed that the components of the psychological capital such as optimism, hope, self-efficacy, and resilience are insufficient unless they are supported with self-regulation and self-orientation abilities.
 Besides, the self-regulation has more significant direct impacts on the academic coping strategies because students whose good self-regulation can properly recognize their strengths and weaknesses so that they turn to be more skillful in terms of self-evaluation and self-improvement strategies; all of which will be so helpful to accommodate their academic demands.